 You should also find out the level of encryption that the vault uses to protect each password.
 AES 256-bit encryption is widely considered the most secure, due to its open source nature.

 2. Secure Password Sharing.

 At work, it’s inevitable that you’re going to have to share passwords with other people, usually when there are multiple users accessing one account or license.
-Storing passwords in a shared Excel spreadsheet isn’t secure, and it can be very time consuming to keep the shared file up to date.
+Storing passwords in a shared Excel spreadsheet isn’t secure, and it can be very time-consuming to keep the shared file up to date.
 Sending passwords via instant messaging apps like Slack or emailing them may be quick, but it’s even less secure.
 These methods of password sharing are also problematic in terms of account management: admins have no clear overview of which users hold passwords to which accounts.

-Because of this, it’s important that password managers include secure password sharing functionality withing the vault.
-This is usually as simple as selecting the password, selecting the user you want to send it to, and clicking “Send”, but it can sometimes be a little more complicated with the need of admin approval.
+Because of this, it’s important that password managers include secure password sharing functionality within the vault.
+This is usually as simple as selecting the password, selecting the user you want to send it to, and clicking “Send”, but it can sometimes be a little more complicated with the need for admin approval.
 You might also want an option that allows you to restrict sharing to certain users, or groups of users.

 3. Centralized Admin Console.

 Another important consideration of the admin console is its reporting capabilities.
 You need to be able to generate reports on how users are interacting with the solution, how well it’s operating and whether the manager is detecting any security risks in terms of password health.
-You might also need functionality to generate reports for compliance – these could include analysis of admin activities.
+You might also need functionality to generate reports for compliance—these could include analysis of admin activities.

 4. Simple Deployment And Easy Integration.

 A lot of people tend to overlook this feature in favor of examining the technology behind a solution but, if you can’t deploy it, that technology is rendered useless.
 There are a few things to consider when it comes to deployment.